-3.2-Effect of size of explants on success of propagation:
+3.2.
+Effect of size of explants on success of propagation

 3.2.1.
-Days taken for root Initiation:
+Days taken for root Initiation

 The data pertaining to the effect of different cutting lengths on days taken for root initiation are presented in Table 2.
 The results revealed significant variation among the size with respect to the time required for root initiation.
 Minimum number of days taken for root initiation (21.24 days) was recorded in 5 cm cuttings, which was statistically at par with 10 cm cuttings (23.49 days).
-In contrast, 15 cm cuttings required a significantly maximum days (44.42 days) for root initiation, indicating delayed rooting.
-The mobilization and utilization of carbohydrate and nitrogen fraction in the presence of cofactor at wounding portion might have helped in better days taken for root initiation,similar result wasalso reported by Tanwar et al. in pomegranate (2020).
+In contrast, 15 cm cuttings required a significantly more days (44.42 days) for root initiation, indicating delayed rooting.
+The mobilization and utilization of carbohydrate and nitrogen fraction in the presence of cofactor at wounding portion might have helped in better days taken for root initiation (Tanwar et al., 2020).

 3.2.2.
-Percentage Rooting:
+Percentage Rooting

 Among the different size, 10 cm cuttings noticed the maximum rooting percentage (57.43%), which was significantly superior to both 5 cm (9.42%) and 15 cm (26.65%) cuttings.
 The lowest (9.33%) rooting percentage was observed in 5 cm cuttings, indicating poor rooting performance.
 Percentage rooting on vegetative propagation might be more congenial environmental factors during my experiments and improved the rooting percentage under various size of cutting according to Rajamanickam, et al., in guava (2021) and Kumaret al. in guava (2023).